spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/tutorial-porting-guide.md

 * `spatial_<datetime>.log` contains all of the logs printed to your terminal during the local deployment.
 * There are also timestamped folders here which contain additional logs:
   1. `<ProjectRoot>\spatial\logs\workers\` contain managed worker logs which are the workers started by SpatialOS, specified in your [launch configuration]({{urlRoot}}/content/glossary#launch-configuration).
-  1. `<ProjectRoot>\spatial\logs\runtime.log` contains the logs printed by the SpatialOS runtime.
+  1. `<ProjectRoot>\spatial\logs\runtime.log` contains the logs printed by the SpatialOS Runtime.
 These are the services required for SpatialOS to run a local deployment.

 If you require additional debugging logs you can run `spatial local launch` with the flag `--log_level=debug`.